 D-Day: How to find out what your ancestors did in the Second World War

-Lisa Salmon asks the experts how families can find out what their relatives did during the conflict.
+Asking the experts how families can find out what their relatives did during the conflict

 As the 80th anniversary of D-Day approaches, there aren’t many people old enough to remember the day that marked the turning point of the Second World War, when Allied forces landed on the beaches of Normandy to begin the liberation of north-west Europe from Nazi occupation.